ULL-ESIT-PL/babel-learning/doc/nicolo-howto-talk/README.md

 });
 ```

+There are many options we can pass to `pluginTester`.
+An interesting option to pass to `pluginTester`is `babel`:  This is used to provide your own implementation of babel.
+This is particularly useful if you want to use a different version of babel.
+[Another is `babelOptions`](https://github.com/babel-utils/babel-plugin-tester/blob/master/README.md#babeloptions).
+This is used to configure babel.

+The general behavior is this:

-The first time it runs, it creates the output files.
-Then, in the following runs, it compares the output with the expected output.
+- The first time it runs, it creates the output files.
+- Then, in the following runs, it compares the output with the expected output.

 ```
 ➜  nicolo-howto-talk git:(44m.50s) ✗ npx jest